 Visual disabilities encompass disorders in the structure and function of the eye that are manifested by at least one of the following: (1) visual acuity of 20/70 or less in the better eye after the best possible correction, (2) a peripheral field so constricted that it affects the student's ability to function in an academic setting, (3) a progressive loss of vision which may affect the ability to function in an educational setting.
 Some examples of visual disabilities are cataracts, glaucoma, retinal detachment, retinal pigmentosa, and strabismus.

-Students with visual disabilities are constantly challenged by traditional classroom instructional strategies, which are largely visually dependent.
-Although lectures and discussions are easily heard by these students, class syllabi, textbooks, overhead projector transparencies, maps, videos, written exams, demonstrations, films, etc., are not easily accessed.
+Students with visual disabilities are often challenged by traditional classroom instructional strategies, which are largely visually dependent.
+Although lectures and discussions are easily heard by these students, class syllabi, textbooks, PowerPoint projections, maps, videos, written exams, demonstrations, films, etc., are not easily accessed.
 Fortunately, many students with visual disabilities have developed strategies to learn effectively.

 For many individuals with visual disabilities the advancements in modern technology have been extremely beneficial.
 The equipment that is now available makes learning much more accessible to them.
 Students with visual disabilities use synthesized voice adaptations or enlarged print when using a computer.
-Machines are available to enlarge the print of any printed material, or printed material can be converted to Braille.
-Another machine can convert printed material into a synthesized voice.
-Some students also use talking calculators, and for others, a tape recorder is helpful for taking notes.
+Technology is available to enlarge print and convert it into usable formats.

 The following is a listing of suggestions that may assist you when instructing students with visual disabilities: Suggestions listed in the "General Procedures" section may also apply to students with visual disabilities.